Skip to main content

 Liver Dose Adjustments

-Not recommended in patients with hepatic impairment
+Not recommended in patients with hepatic impairment.

 Dose Adjustments

-Therapeutic drug monitoring/range: Steady-state plasma concentrations of metformin are achieved within 24 to 48 hours and are generally less than 1 mcg/mL; metformin levels greater than 5 mcg/mL have been implicated as the cause of lactic acidosis.
+Therapeutic drug monitoring/range: Steady-state plasma concentrations of metformin are achieved within 24 to 48 hours and are less than 1 mcg/mL; metformin levels greater than 5 mcg/mL have been implicated as the cause of lactic acidosis.

 Iodinated Contrast Imaging Procedures: